abnan/SausageOrNot/README.md

 # SausageOrNot
 ![1](https://github.com/abnan/SausageOrNot/blob/master/images/1.png "1")
 This project originally started off as a porn filter for unsolicited inapproriate pictures.
 Since annotating such an imageset would be scarring, I used sausages as an euphemism.
-In it's current state, it detects the location of (if any) sausages in the picture and blurs out that particular while keeping the remaining of the image intact, leaving it to the users discretion if they do really want to see it.
+In it's current state, it detects the location of (if any) sausages in the picture and blurs out that particular section while keeping the remaining of the image intact, leaving it to the users discretion if they do really want to see it.
 This project was trained using the YOLOv3 architecture.

 ### Steps on how to use on an Amazon EC2 instance:
 1. Clone the repository.